Prague is completely and absolutely full of tourists of every stripe-

 Helena Takes us on a Walking Tour

-After a bite of lunch in one of those outdoor cafés, we join a 4-hour walking tour that promises to give us the full story on Prague.
+After a bite of lunch in one of those outdoor cafés, we join a 4-hour walking tour that promises to give us the full story on what to do in Prague.
 We start in Wenceslas Square, which we had explored yesterday.
-Our guide, Helena, points out the bullet holes in the Museum at the top of the square, which dates from the Russian invasion of 1968, which stopped the democratic reforms known as the Prague Spring.
+Our Prague guide, Helena, points out the bullet holes in the Museum at the top of the square, which dates from the Russian invasion of 1968, which stopped the democratic reforms known as the Prague Spring.
 The Russians mistook the museum for the Parliament, which is across the street and to the left.
 A few metres away are the monuments to two young men who both committed suicide by setting themselves on fire to protest the Russian actions.
 They were 19 and 20.
 We head from the New Town, started by Charles IV in 1348, through a narrow passage to the Old Town.
 By this action, Charles intended to make Prague the capital of the Holy Roman Empire, and the most modern city in Europe.
-Helena shows where the walls used to be, and indicates the roof of the 1 gate still standing.
+Helena shows where the walls used to be and indicate the roof of the 1 gate still standing.
 Most of what Helena points out here we had stumbled across yesterday, but she does take us by the Estates Theatre, so-called because it was built for the exclusive use of the aristocracy, meaning that we common folk were not able to see Don Giovanni in its original production when it premiered here.
 The opera scenes of the movie Amadeus were filmed inside the theatre, and the production which plays every day all summer long uses historically appropriate costumes, scenery and staging techniques.

 The Story of the Jews in Czech

 Around the corner is the Jewish Quarter.
 We are realizing that these Towns, originally all legally separate entities are not very big geographically – we wonder how many people actually lived in each town 500 and 600 years ago.
 The story of the Jews in Czech is not a happy one – restricted from leaving the Quarter, prohibited from carrying out any activities except selling jewels and gold and lending money, enduring the occasional pogrom, but tolerated for much of the time because they provided the only source of capital (necessary to finance the king’s spending) at a time when the Church prohibited Christians from lending money.
 This changed in 1848, as part of the wave of social unrest that swept through Europe that year, when the Czech Jews were guaranteed their civil rights.
 By the beginning of WWII, there were about 18,000 Jews in Prague, and the Jewish Quarter had fallen into disrepair after a century in which they were able to live anywhere.
-By the end of the war, the Jewish population was gone, few of the survivors returned to Prague, and the synagogues, public buildings and cemetery are all museums (and – as are almost all building in Prague – concert venues).
+By the end of the war, the Jewish population was gone, few of the survivors returned to Prague, and the synagogues, public buildings, and cemetery are all museums (and – as are almost all building in Prague – concert venues).
 There are only about 1,500 Jews living in Prague now.

 On the Steps of the Palace